defoe-code/CDCS_Text_Mining_Lab/README.md

 # 6. Long-S fix

 Many historical documents used a [long-S that OCR tends to confuse as f](https://en.wikipedia.org/wiki/Long_s).
 For fixing this kind of OCR errors we apply in most of our defoe queries the [longsfix_sentence function](https://github.com/defoe-code/defoe/blob/master/defoe/query_utils.py) before applying any other preprocessing treatment to the text's words.
-This function calls automatically to a set of scripts produced for the [Edinburgh Geoparser](https://programminghistorian.org/en/lessons/geoparsing-text-with-edinburgh#patch-fix)
+This function calls automatically to a set of scripts produced for the [Edinburgh Geoparser](https://programminghistorian.org/en/lessons/geoparsing-text-with-edinburgh#patch-fix) to fix the long-S errors.

 ```
 def longsfix_sentence(sentence, defoe_path, os_type)